gpietro/fhir-framework/README.md

 link to your local package for running tests (`npm test`) and generating new fhir apps/services/hooks/etc.

-When finished testing, optionally run `npm uninstall fhir-framework` to remove the link.
+When finished testing, optionally run `npm uninstall generator-fhir` to remove the link.

 ## License